Religion in China: Three Kingdoms through Tang

+Islam was introduced to China during the early Tang dynasty, from the Chang'an to Fujian-Guandong.
+Chinese scholars consider the second year of Tang Yonghui regin (651 AD) as the year when Islam was introduced to China through Muslim merchants that did business and settled in Chang'an but also in the coast cities of Guangzhou and Quanzhou.
+Tang-era mosques that remain standing to this day include the Great Mosque of Xi'an the Huaisheng Mosque and the Xianxian Mosque both in Guangzhou.

 The earliest evidence of Christianity in China dates to the Eighth century.
 It is a stone stele in Xi'an inscribed with a summary of basic Nestorian teachings.

 Early modern period

 In the 16th century, the Jesuit China missions played a significant role in opening dialogue between China and the West.
 The Jesuits brought Western sciences, becoming advisers to the imperial court on astronomy, taught mathematics and mechanics, but also adapted Chinese religious ideas such as admiration for Confucius and ancestor veneration into the religious doctrine they taught in China.
 The Manchu-led Qing dynasty promoted the teachings of Confucius as the textual tradition superior to all others.
 The Qing made their laws more severely patriarchal than any previous dynasty, and Buddhism and Taoism were downgraded.
 Despite this, Tibetan Buddhism began in this period to have significant presence in China, with Tibetan influence in the west, and with the Mongols and Manchus in the north.
 Later, many folk religious and institutional religious temples were destroyed during the Taiping Rebellion.
 It was organised by Christian movements which established a separate state in southeast China against the Qing dynasty.
 In the Christian-inspired Taiping Heavenly Kingdom, official policies pursued the elimination of Chinese religions to substitute them with forms of Christianity.
 In this effort, the libraries of the Buddhist monasteries were destroyed, almost completely in the Yangtze River Delta.

 As a reaction, the Boxer Rebellion at the turn of the century would have been inspired by indigenous Chinese movements against the influence of Christian missionaries—"devils" as they were called by the Boxers—and Western colonialism.
 At that time China was being gradually invaded by European and American powers, and since 1860 Christian missionaries had had the right to build or rent premises, and they appropriated many temples.
 Churches with their high steeples and foreigners' infrastructures, factories and mines were viewed as disrupting feng shui and caused "tremendous offense" to the Chinese.
 The Boxers' action was aimed at sabotaging or outright destroying these infrastructures.